mprat/breadboard-to-pcb/README.md

 If the last argument is "show" then any debugging code to show the outputs of the images will be run.
 Otherwise, you will not see any images on the screen.

+INSTALLNOTES:
+* to get Tkinter to work in python, run sudo apt-get install tk8.5-dev tcl8.5-dev python-tk
+* download PIL and run python setup.py install in the directory after you uncompress it
+* it should work

 TOREMEMBER:
 * the numpy array and the python imaging library indices for the image are FLIPPED! (e.g. in numpy if you want to look up pixel i,j you do (arr[i], arr[j]) but in PIL you do im.putpixel((arr[j], arr[i]), (255, 255, 255))